ColinCozad/ATLDataScience/content/author/admin/_index.md

   link: https://www.linkedin.com/in/colincozad
 - icon: cv
   icon_pack: ai
-  link: static/files/cv.pdf
+  link: static/files/ccresume.pdf

 user_groups:
 - Researchers
 - Visitors
 ---
 I am an undergraduate student at Emory University.
-Data Analytics is my passion, I am interested in Econometrics, Data Privacy, and financial markets.
-I enjoy spending time in nature when I'm not behind a computer screen.
-This site is maintained through the Rstats package "Blogdown" and was built by me using Hugo and Netlify.
+I am currently a Technology Consultant at Emory's Cox Computing Center.
+Data Analytics is my passion, and R programming is my bread and butter.
+I am interested in Econometrics, Data Privacy, and Business Intelligence.
+I believe we are in the midst of a data revolution that will define our future, meaning that we have the responsibility to shape what that future looks like through responsible data practices.
+When I'm not behind a computer screen, I enjoy spending time in nature and taking care of my plants.
+This site is maintained through the Rstats package "Blogdown" and is open-sourced on our [Github Repository](https://github.com/ColinCozad/ATLDataScience) page.